What Is Undercut in Welding?

 Visual Clues To Watch

-Even in a sound-looking weld, undercut often shows up first as a distinct groove or depression along the weld toe, so inspect the bead edge closely during every visual check.
-During visual inspection, use lighting techniques that rake across the surface to expose linear notches, sharp changes, and shallow valleys.
-Watch the weld toe for any abrupt geometry change; those irregular edges often announce early undercut.
+Even in a sound-looking weld, undercut often appears first as a distinct groove or depression along the weld toe.
+Inspect the bead edge closely during every visual check.

 |---|---|---|

-Track suspect areas during routine checks, and confirm findings with dye penetrant when needed.
-By catching these clues early, you keep weak metal from dictating your work and protect structural freedom.
+Track suspect areas during routine checks, and confirm findings with dye penetrant when the job requires it.
+Early checks keep weak metal from moving into service.

 Checking With Simple Gauges